-“Once they have that WordPress installed, the Genesis Framework installed, and the Foodie Pro theme installed, they know that now they can just write something, press publish, and worry about the rest later, figure it out later.
+“Once they have that WordPress installed, the Genesis Framework installed, and the Foodie Pro Theme installed, they know that now they can write something, press publish, and worry about the rest later, figure it out later.
 Foodie is giving them that start, which I think is incredible.”

 The Key to a Successful Food Blogging Brand

 It’s no secret that food blogging is quite the rage, and has been probably for at least two or three years.
-I don’t necessarily think it’s in a saturated state, but it’s sort of getting close.
-Nonetheless it’s still very popular, and people are starting new food blogs every day.
+I don’t necessarily think it’s saturated, but it’s getting close.
+Nonetheless, it’s still very popular, and people are starting new food blogs every day.

 I asked Shay if she could speak to what it takes to start a food blog, and more importantly, how to make money and be successful while doing so.

-“I think food blogging may be big, and you’re right — some people may even say it’s an industry that’s getting over-saturated.
-I actually hope to hear more voices getting into this food conversation.
+“I think food blogging may be big, and you’re right—some people may even say it’s an industry that’s getting over-saturated.
+I hope to hear more voices getting into this food conversation.
 There are so many food blogs out there, but you know why?
-It’s because of the mom that’s sitting down every Sunday afternoon wondering what she’s going to get into her kids bellies this week, or the millions of people who are suffering with chronic conditions and are looking at their diets to help them tackle the challenges that they’re facing.
+It’s because of the mom that’s sitting down every Sunday afternoon wondering what she’s going to get into her kids’ bellies this week, or the millions of people who are suffering from chronic conditions and are looking at their diets to help them tackle the challenges that they’re facing.

 There’s so much room in this space because eating is a need that humans will always have.
 Discovering ways to use food to make life easier, happier, sexier, and even divinely inspired, that’s where food bloggers come in.
 I don’t think people realize how incredibly influential this industry is.